Actor Jack Merrill Has Theory Why Serial Killer John Wayne Gacy Let Him Go

 Des Plaines Police Department/Chicago Tribune/Tribune News Service via Getty Images

 He shared similar sentiments in an interview with the Santa Monica Daily Press last year, revealing, “I didn’t get along with my dad or my mom.
 My mom had a narcissistic personality disorder and an interesting brand of Munchausen by proxy, in a way.
-When I was 16 years old, I got in a fist fight with my dad on Christmas Eve, left the house and moved in with the family down the block, which, without a doubt saved me.”
+When I was 16 years old, I got in a fist fight with my dad on Christmas Eve, left the house, and moved in with the family down the block, which, without a doubt, saved me.”

 “I grew up with somebody extremely volatile and dangerous,” he continued.
 “And that’s why, when people are shocked about how scary it must’ve been, I think, ‘You didn’t grow up with my mom.
 You don’t know what scary was.’
 I was frightened.
 And then I got to a point where I realized that I don’t have to be scared.”

-Merrill met Gacy while walking home one night in 1978, where the serial killer pulled up in his car and offered him a ride home.
+Merrill met Gacy while walking home one night in 1978, when the serial killer pulled up in his car and offered him a ride home.
 Merrill said he was drugged and woke up in handcuffs.
 He was taken to Gacy’s home, where he was sexually abused.

 This plan saved Merrill’s life, though it did not protect him from horrific sexual assault.
 “This is how I lost the final stretch of my innocence,” he said, though he remembered telling himself at the time, “I was going to get through this, I was going to get past this.”